1. Get rewarded for your patience

 New parents?
 Say no more.

-Prime members can get up to 20% off on diapers, baby food and other infant essentials when they sign up for Amazon Family.
-They’re also eligible for a 15% baby registry discount and a free Welcome Box, which includes full-, travel- and sample-size products for both the parents and baby.
+Prime members who sign up for Amazon Family can get a 15% baby registry discount and a free Welcome Box, which includes full-, travel- and sample-size products for both the parents and baby.

 Amazon also sends out a helpful email newsletter with parenting tips from experts, product recommendations and exclusive deals, so don’t give in to the reflex and shove it into the trash.